(Born 1965, Bristol)

 (Born 1758 in Edinburgh, Edinburgh)

 Nasmyth was a Scottish landscape and portrait painter.
-One of his best known works is the portrait of the poet Robert Burns.
-His landscapes include View of Tantallon Castle and the Bass Rock.
+One of his best known works is the portrait of his friend and poet Robert Burns.
+His impressive landscapes include View of Tantallon Castle and the Bass Rock.
+In addition to painting he also was an engineer and was involved with the designing and building of several bridges.

 (Born 1757 in Soho, London)